Marcolux/Recipe/README.md

 ### User Stories

--When I first visit the site, I'm on a home page that just has a simple description of the app.
+-When I first visit the site, I'm on a home page that is just a simple landing page.

 -When not logged in, I see links to home, signup & login only, where I can create an account or login.
 If I were to visit any of these routes manually while logged in, I would get redirected to the home page.

--When logged in, in navigation bar, I see links to User,search for recipe, add recipe, and weekly plan
+-When logged in, in navigation bar, I see links to User and search for recipe.

 -The Navigation Bar will stay the same after the login till I logout